 I rent an apartment, and I have never seen a water bill.
 I tried to recall the lease terms – I was pretty sure that the building owner paid for water service.
 I read the fine print on the notice that indicated water service would be restored if I paid in person at the main office during business hours the next day.
 However, … see more

 Most of us experience anxiety when we open our monthly utility bill.
 Depending on the total cost, some of us feel frustration and/or confusion and/or anger.
 It is human nature for these negative emotions to stick with customers, even though the incidences of unusually high bills may not be frequent.
 But still it is important that water utilities address this aspect of their operations because it is critical to building public trust and changing behavior.

-Before providing some solutions, let us first acknowledge that receiving a … see more
+Before providing some solutions, let us first acknowledge that receiving a bill … see more

 WaterSmart is a software-as-a-service (Saas) company and a vendor to over 50 water utilities.
 As a company that employs a lean and mighty team of 40, we also make use of dozens of software providers to help us build our product, run our sales & marketing, and take care of our employees.
 Often we are able to learn a lot from our vendors – we take particular note when we experience a seamless onboarding processes, smart pricing plans, or great user interfaces.
 A recent customer service experience with a vendor was also a learning experience – mostly in what not to do.

 WaterSmart is nearing the size at which we could save money by switching to a different health benefit and payroll structure.
 We’ve been pretty happy with our current provider, but it is a good practice to regularly evaluate other options as we grow.
 In considering other vendors, only … see more